krisztianb/typedoc-umlclass/README.md

     names and types.
     Default is `complete`.
 -   `--umlClassDiagramMemberOrder <abc|public-to-private|private-to-public>`<br>
-    Specifies the order of properties and methods within the class boxes in the class diagram.
+    Specifies the order of properties and methods within the boxes in the class diagram.
 Use `abc` to sort them alphabetically, `public-to-private` to have public properties/methods before protected and private ones or `private-to-public` to have private properties/methods before protected and public ones.
     Default is `public-to-private`.